Mini Project

-Leveraging the knowledge from the phase A and B of this course (and optionally the advanced techniques from the phase C), we will develop and deploy a multi-functional AI API server in our mini project.
+Using the knowledge from this course, we will develop and deploy an AI system in our mini project.

 Outcome

-The outcome of the project is an AI API server (similar to the one we implemented in module 3), deployed on a machine other than your personal PC.
-A client program that can interact with the server should also be included.
+The outcome of the project is an AI API server, similar to the one we implemented in Module A.4, deployed as a container running on a computer.
+A client program, running on another computer, should be able to interact with this server.

 Necessary Requirements

-The API server should have more than one route (a.k.a.
-API endpoint).
-You have the flexibility to plan the functionality of these routes.
-Note that at least one of them should incorporate “AI functionality”, either image or language-related.
+The API server should have more than one endpoint.
+You have the flexibility to plan the functionality of these endpoints.
 Examples include:

 • One route <domain>/v1/image_classify for image classification and another route <domain>/v1/conversation for LLM-powered natural language conversation